saurookadook/waitwut/docs/notes/dsa/code-signal/python/course-10/unit-07.md

 ### Problem 2: Naive Approach

 A naive solution to this problem could involve iterating through the entire list for each word storing document indices for each word.
-While this approach does yield the outcome we are looking for, it is inefficient with a time complexity of <em>O(N<sup>2</sup>)</em>.
+While this approach does yield the outcome we are looking for, it is inefficient with a time complexity of <em class="math">O(N<sup>2</sup>)</em>.

 ### Problem 2: Efficient Approach Explanation